Boys Button Up Oxford shirt sewing pattern (3mth-12yrs)

 While it might be impossible to visually distinguish between an Oxford shirt crafted from cotton and one blended with manmade fibres such as polyester, it is recommended that you choose a pure cotton fabric.
 This is because it feels more pleasant and it breathes far better, thereby keeping your little gentleman cooler in warmer temperatures.

 The pdf pattern comes with a full tutorial and color images and the pattern pieces are computer-generated and color-coded for easy cutting.
 The pattern includes layers so that you can just print off the size you need and an A0 format for printing in a copy shop.
-If you would like to add this pattern to your collection you should click on the button below.
+If you would like to add this pattern to your collection you should click on the blue button below.